Enforcement of judgments and EEO - Cross Channel execution of Your Claims

 Once the formalities are fulfilled, the enforcing German court will declare the England & Wales judgment enforceable without re-examining the entire case.
 As soon as the judgment is recognised by a German court and the papers have been properly served to the debtor you can take local enforcement measures.
 Effective service on the debtor can sometimes be a problem.

-Please note that the debtor basically can still try to appeal the UK judgement in Germany but the reasons of appeal are very limited.
+Please note that the debtor basically can still try to appeal the UK judgment in Germany but the reasons of appeal are very limited.
 An appeal will only be successful if:

 - the judgment goes against the so called „ordre public“, i.e. core public policy of the enforcing member state;